fullstack-development/developers-roadmap/backend/junior-1/haskell.md

     * Could you use several functions in sections?
     * Could you use other than binary functions in sections?
   * Function application precedence:
-    * What are the possible values for precedence in haskell?
+    * What are the possible values for precedence in Haskell?
     * What is associativity of operators?
     * What is associative property?
 Does function application has that property?
-    * What are the possible values for associativity in haskell?
+    * What are the possible values for associativity in Haskell?
     * Why does `$` operator exist?
 * Function composition:
   * How function composition operator is declared?
 What are its precedence and associativity?